-In 2020, we will continue to focus on implementing the results of the assessment and new strategy across our business functions and affiliates.
-We plan to conduct a comprehensive sustainability materiality assessment in 2021.
+In 2020, we focused on implementing the results of the assessment and new strategy across our business functions and affiliates.
+We plan to conduct a new comprehensive sustainability materiality assessment in 2021.
 This will allow us to reassess, recalibrate, and reaffirm our goals.
 We will communicate the findings in our next report.

 To read about how PMI conducted an updated assessment of our sustainability priorities, download our 2019 Sustainability Materiality Report here, or click on the link below.

 How we define, and continually refine, our sustainability priorities

 Since 2018, BSD Consulting has assisted us in carrying out our analysis, providing independent expertise and guidance on alignment with reporting frameworks.
 With their help, we followed a four-step process to determine our sustainability priorities.